dynamicloud/lonline_for_ruby/README.md

 3. Click on **Manage items** link.
 An empty list of items will be shown, there click on **Add new** button and fill the value and text field
 4. The step number three should be executed six times according to the available levels (Fatal, Error, Warn, Info, Debug and Trace).

-The last step is to copy the API credentials (CSK and ACI keys) to put them in `lonline.yml`
+###The last step is to copy the API credentials (CSK and ACI keys) to put them in `lonline.yml` file.

 1. Click on **Your name link at right top of your account**
-2. Copy the CSK and ACI keys and put them in your `lonline.yml` file.
+2. Copy the CSK and ACI keys and put them into your `lonline.yml` file.

 At this moment you have the necessary to start to log your program into the cloud.